mveele/SQL_join_comms/README.md

 1. One-to-one: There is distinct foreign key value in one table has only one reference in the refernced key in another table
 2. One-to-many: There is distinct foreign key value in one table has multiple reference in the refernced key in another table
 3. Many-to-many: There are multiple identical foreign key in one table that have multiple reference in the refernced key in another table

+For more info and examples using concrete data, please see our [notebook](https://github.com/mveele/SQL_join_comms/blob/main/comms_project.ipynb).